 As a Kid...

 I actually grew up in Georgetown, Guyana, South America with my mother, father and my younger brother.
 If you know anything at all about cricket, you may have heard of my father, the legendary West Indian cricketer, Milton Pydana.
 My mother, Audrey Pydana, was a nurturer - both privately and professionally.
 She was the Head of Nursing at a local hospital until her untimely passing when I was a teenager.

 As a Scientist….

 While I haven’t always been in the beauty business, I’ve spent much of my life as a scientist.
-In 1993, my younger brother Vivian and I immigrated to the United States to live with my father in Brooklyn, New York.
+In 1993, my younger brother and I immigrated to the United States to live with our father in Brooklyn, New York.
 I worked part-time gigs before relocating to the Metro Detroit area to attend college at Michigan State University. #GoGreen!

 I was like a lot of college students - I worked odd jobs to pay bills and have a little cash on me (and I do mean very little cash).
 I put myself through college as a full time student by working and saving, even sleeping on the floor, and at times having to decide if I'll spend what little money I had on gas or food.
 I took classes even during the summers and within 4 years, I graduated with a degree in Clinical Laboratory Science.